Home Middle East

 Why Bilateral Relations Between India And Iran Have Suddenly Deteriorated?

-Bilateral relations between India and Iran seems to be on a decline as New Delhi shows no signs of revamping the oil trade with Iran, while progress on the Chabahar Port has been agonisingly slow.
+Bilateral relations between India and Iran seem to be on a decline as New Delhi shows no signs of revamping the oil trade with Iran, while progress on the Chabahar Port has been agonisingly slow.

 The crack in India-Iran ties began to reveal itself in the past week when the Iranian Foreign Minister Javad Zarif condemned the Delhi riots as “the wave of organized violence against Indian Muslims”.

 Javad Zarif took to the microblogging site to voice his opposition to the recent violence in the Indian capital.
-He wrote – “Iran condemns the wave of organized violence against Indian Muslims.”
+He wrote, “Iran condemns the wave of organized violence against Indian Muslims.”
 He further urged the Indian government to “not let senseless thuggery prevail”.

-This did not stop Iran as its supreme leader Ayatollah Khamenei wrote in his tweet – “The hearts of Muslims all over the world are grieving over the massacre of Muslims in India,” which further antagonized India.
+This did not stop Iran, as its supreme leader, Ayatollah Khamenei, wrote in his tweet, “The hearts of Muslims all over the world are grieving over the massacre of Muslims in India,” which further antagonized India.

 Following this, Pakistan Prime Minister Imran Khan and Foreign Minister Qureshi added salt to the Indian wounds and thanked Khamenei and Turkish President Recep Tayyip Erdogan for highlighting the plight of Indian Muslims.

 New Delhi was taken by surprise at the hasty Iranian reactions to events that were totally internal.
-The Iranian reactions coincidently came after the historic peace accord between the United States and the Taliban on 29th February in Doha, Qatar.
+The Iranian reactions coincidentally came after the historic peace accord between the United States and the Taliban on 29th February in Doha, Qatar.

 Post the peace accord, Iran seems to be coming out to assert its position and play a dominant role in the region.
 According to experts talking to the EurAsian Times, Iran has been known to have preserved its close ties with the Taliban.